Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

-Comparing the EFG parameters for the experimental EFG\textsuperscript{\ce{SMGO1}} fraction of \ce{SrMnGe2O6} with those computed for the supercells with Cd substitution at the Sr-site, where the 1/4 and 1/8 Cd dilution was considered (unit-cell and $1 \times 1 \times 2$ supercell, respectively), we may observe a very good agreement between $V_{zz}$ and $\eta$.
-From the PAC measurements we obtain for EFG\textsuperscript{\ce{SMGO1}}the values of $V_{zz}$=120 V/\AA$^2$ and $\eta$=0.28; for the Cd probe nucleus for \ce{Sr3/4Cd1/4MnGe2O6} they are $V_{zz}$=103 V/\AA$^2$ and $\eta$=0.14 and for \ce{Sr7/8Cd1/8MnGe2O6} these result as $V_{zz}$=108 V/\AA$^2$ and $\eta$=0.14.
+To aid in the interpretation of these results, experimental data needs to be analyzed in comparison with the EFGs from DFT calculations.
+These EFGs are summarised in Table \ref{table:EFG_DFT}.
+Comparing the EFG parameters for the experimental EFG\textsuperscript{\ce{SMGO1}} fraction of \ce{SrMnGe2O6} with those computed for the supercells with Cd substitution at the Sr-site, where the 25\% and 12.5\% Cd dilution was considered (unit-cell and $1 \times 1 \times 2$ supercell, respectively), we may observe a very good agreement between $V_{zz}$ and $\eta$.
+From the TDPAC measurements we obtain for EFG\textsuperscript{\ce{SMGO1}}the values of $V_{zz}$=120 V/\AA$^2$ and $\eta$=0.28; for the Cd probe nucleus for \ce{Sr_{0.75}Cd_{0.25}MnGe2O6} they are $V_{zz}$=103 V/\AA$^2$ and $\eta$=0.14 and for \ce{Sr_{0.875}Cd_{0.125}MnGe2O6} these result as $V_{zz}$=108 V/\AA$^2$ and $\eta$=0.14.
 Likewise, good agreement is also observed for the EFG\textsuperscript{\ce{SMGO2}} fraction of \ce{SrMnGe2O6} for the case of the Cd substitution at the Mn-site.
 We obtain for the EFG\textsuperscript{\ce{SMGO2}} fraction the values of $V_{zz}$=20 V/\AA$^2$ and $\eta$=0.81.
-From the DFT results we get $V_{zz}$=22 V/\AA$^2$ and $\eta$=0.67, and $V_{zz}$=21 V/\AA$^2$ and $\eta$=0.72, for the \ce{SrMn3/4Cd1/4Ge2O6} and \ce{SrMn7/8Cd1/8Ge2O6} cells, respectively.
-Based on the obtained theoretical results, we may conclude that the supercells are the systems that simulate quite well the experimental data when the Cd probe is considered, with the EFGs being in good agreement to the EFG\textsuperscript{\ce{SMGO1}} and EFG\textsuperscript{\ce{SMGO2}} experimental fractions, which correspond to the Cd probe replacing the Sr-sites and the Mn-sites, respectively, in the crystalline structure.
-Similarly, this same correspondence seems to hold true for the \ce{CaMnGe2O6} compound.
-For the EFG\textsuperscript{\ce{CMGO1}} experimental fraction, we observe the values of $V_{zz}$=130 V/\AA$^2$ and $\eta$=0.15, and for the DFT data we obtain values of $V_{zz}$=108 (109) V/\AA$^2$ and $\eta$=0.01 (0.02) for Cd concentration of 1/4 (1/8) in the Ca atom position.
-The obtained theoretical EFGs are slightly lower than those of the experimental fraction; such is mostly evident for the asymmetry parameter, $\eta$.
-As for the EFG\textsuperscript{\ce{CMGO2}} fraction from the PAC experiments, the EFG result in $V_{zz}$=10 V/\AA$^2$ and an indeterminate $\eta$, whereas for the DFT diluted supercell of \ce{CaMn7/8Cd1/8Ge2O6} we have $V_{zz}$=12 V/\AA$^2$ and $\eta$=0.21, similar to those obtained for \ce{CaMn3/4Cd1/4Ge2O6}.
-These results indicate that first-principles calculations combined with PAC spectroscopy provide a valuable tool to explain the observed two distinct local environments, indicating that Cd probes are distributed between the Sr- or Ca-sites and the Mn-sites in the SrMnGe2O6 and CaMnGe2O6 basic compounds, respectively.
+From the DFT results we get $V_{zz}$=22 V/\AA$^2$ and $\eta$=0.67, and $V_{zz}$=21 V/\AA$^2$ and $\eta$=0.72, for the \ce{SrMn_{0.75}Cd_{0.25}Ge2O6} and \ce{SrMn_{0.875}Cd_{0.125}Ge2O6} cells, respectively.
+Based on the obtained theoretical results, we may conclude that the supercells simulate quite well the experimental data when the Cd probe is considered, with the EFGs being in good agreement to the EFG\textsuperscript{\ce{SMGO1}} and EFG\textsuperscript{\ce{SMGO2}} experimental fractions, which correspond to the Cd probe replacing the Sr-sites and the Mn-sites, respectively, in the crystalline structure.